 They are a lazy person’s shortcut language.
 A lazy person who doesn’t want to go to the effort to REALLY describe what you are doing.

 Here’s an example: say your organization operates a project to teach illiterate prison inmates how to read.

 The lazy fundraiser would say: “support our prison literacy program.”

 The smart fundraiser would say: “you can help illiterate prisoners learn to read.”

 Now which phrase has more bang?
 Which has more energy?
 Which is more compelling?
 Which word can break my heart?
 Which would open my wallet?

 And, note the donor-centered approach from the smart fundraiser (“you”) vs. the organization-centered approach (“our”) from the lazy fundraiser.

-They deaden the emotion.
-So they are no use to you!
+These deaden the emotion.
+So they are no use to you in fundraising appeals!